Wyzetalk/nodejs-csharp-encryption/README.md

 </Project>
 ```

-You might need to change the target framework from netcoreapp3.1 to whatever you have installed
+You might need to change the target framework from netcoreapp3.1 to whatever you have installed.